selinon/selinon/docs.source/start.rst

 Flows
 *****

 Flows can be nested as desired.
-The only limitation is that you cannot now inspect results of sub-flow in a parent flow.
+The only limitation is that you cannot now inspect results of sub-flow using edge conditions in a parent flow.
 There is a plan to remove such limitation in `next Selinon releases <https://github.com/selinon/selinon/issues/16>`_.
 Nevertheless you can still reorganize your flow (in most cases) so you are not limited with such restriction.

-Node Failures
+Node failures
 *************

 You can define fallback tasks and fallback flows that are run if a node fails.
 These fallback tasks and flows (fallback nodes) are not prone to time-dependent evaluation (to be more precise - there is no such thing in the whole Selinon design, so you can be sure that such thing does not occur on Selinon level).
 These fallback nodes are scheduled on task or flow failures and their aim is to recover from a failure.